auliakbarh/Code-Weather-RN/README.md

 ## Test

-To run test and coverage, use `jest`
+:construction: To run test and coverage, use `jest`

 ```shell
 jest